WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3C-Amazon-S3.md

    * #### Data to be Archived:
      * **S3 Glacier Instant Retrieval:**
         * Data archived for a minimum of 90 days.
-        * Can be retrieved in milliseconds (useful for data that needs to be stored, but retrieved quickly when needed).
+        * Can be retrieved in milliseconds (useful for data that needs to be archived, but retrieved quickly when needed).
         * A fee is charged for retrieval.
      * **S3 Glacier Flexible Retrieval:**
         * Data is archived for a minimum of 90 days.